MicrosoftDocs/memdocs/windows-365/enterprise/create-provisioning-policy.md

         - **Azure network connection**: Select an ANC to use for this policy.
         - **Microsoft hosted network**: Select a **Geography** where you want your Cloud PCs provisioned.
 Then, for [**Region**](requirements.md#supported-azure-regions-for-cloud-pc-provisioning), you can select:
             - **Automatic (Recommended)**: The Windows 365 service automatically chooses a region within the selected geography at the time of provisioning.
 This automation decreases the chance of provisioning failure.
-            - A specific region: This opion makes sure that your Cloud PCs are only provisioned in the region that you choose.
+            - A specific region: This option makes sure that your Cloud PCs are only provisioned in the region that you choose.

 ### Select an ANC